 Radio, cinema, and industrial printing had a way of augmenting totalitarian control and the regimes of Nazi Germany, the Soviet Union, and Mao’s China, among others, completely deranged their populations through total ideological reconfigurations of their W3.

-After the world wars, propaganda techniques were picked up by the free markets in liberal democracies and experimental work evolved to become the advertising and public relations industries of today.
-The information landscape we now inhabit is full of meticulously contrived messaging that’s distributed at mass scales to elicit pre-determined behaviours from you.
+After the world wars, propaganda techniques were picked up by the free markets in liberal democracies, and experimental work evolved into the advertising and public relations industries of today.
+The information landscape we now inhabit is full of meticulously contrived messaging distributed at mass scales to elicit pre-determined behaviours from you.
 The practice is so commonplace that complaining about it is like yelling at a cloud.

 “Language is the house of being.
 In its home man dwells.
 Those who think and those who create with words are the guardians of this home.”